Are you ready for more cuteness? We asked CJ'ers across our global offices to share their furry friends.

 - Alita Hill, Associate Director, Business Development Strategy

 Coen & Roux, Santa Barbara, CA

 "Coen and Roux were both adopted from DAWG—Coen shortly after we moved to the US, and Roux 18 months later.
 Coen was two when we adopted him and had a hard start to life; he'd been in and out of the shelter since he was a puppy and had had some rough treatment.
 We've been working on that for three years, and he's completely come out of his shell and loves his friends, but it still takes a lot of work to earn his love!
 We adopted Roux as a small puppy, and he has the opposite problem...he licks anything that moves and falls in love at the sight of a Milk-Bone!"

 Sonny & Winston, London

 Then came Winston our sweet, sensitive, and fluffy badger cat.
 Winston is just over seven months old.
 We got him in November.
-We initially got him as Sonny seemed a little lonely after he lost one of his neighborhood friends, however, Sonny still isn't 100% sure on his little brother and seems a little concerned about the levels of attention he gets.
+We initially got him as Sonny seemed a little lonely after he lost one of his neighborhood friends, however, Sonny still isn't 100% sure about his little brother and seems a little concerned about the levels of attention he gets.
 Winston has a very cheeky personality and is much more of a homebody than Sonny, although he is starting to become a little more inquisitive about the outside world.
-Winston's favorite things are drinking water from the tap, making dens in cardboard boxes and (more annoyingly) waking the entire house up at 2:30am, 3:30am, and 5:30am every morning.
+Winston's favorite things are drinking water from the tap, making dens in cardboard boxes and (more annoyingly) waking the entire house up at 2:30 am, 3:30 am, and 5:30 am every morning.
 We love both our boys equal amounts and we love the difference in their personalities—we wouldn't change anything about them…well, maybe the early wake-ups, and eating dinner in peace might be nice sometimes!”